Concordia University Irvine

 F1 Employment (CPT & OPT)

-Working and engaging in internships and other professional development opportunities can be great ways to make the most of your time at CUI.
-CUI’s Career Services office offers a wealth of information on internship and other employment opportunities.
+Working and engaging in internships and other professional development opportunities can be great ways to make the most of your time at Concordia University Irvine.
+CUI’s Career Services office offers a wealth of information on internships and other employment opportunities.

 While in F-1 status you must get authorization before beginning any compensated* employment (including internships) or, uncompensated internships for academic credit.